-It’s hosta shoot season, and besides just throwing them in a hot pan (which is great) the shoots are a bit like rolled-up lettuce, and they take really well to the kimchi treatment.
-It’s a great recipe to add to your repertoire for this common, delicious garden ornamental.
+It's hosta shoot season, and besides just throwing them in a hot pan (which is great) kimchi makes a great hosta recipe.

 It's easy.
 To prepare them for fermentation, you don't even need to cook the hostas before you first, just cut them into 1 inch pieces, macerate in a bit of salt water, drain, mix with a little rice paste and a seasoning made from gochugaru chili flakes, fish sauce, ginger and scallions or ramp leaves, mix it all up, and let it sit on the counter for a week, then refrigerate.

 Using other shoots and plants

 That being said, the basic measurements here will work with just about any plant, and would be especially good with aromatic plants like blanched cow parsnip or angelica blossoms, or even napa cabbage.
 Here's a few other ideas:

 Adding a few handfuls of purslane can be great.
 This is not available during the spring when I harvest hostas in the Midwest, but it may be available in different places where their season can overlap, or be supplemented in another way.